"Quod Invenias Explorans Spatium Progressus Est Humanitatis"

 The space industry contributes to the development of other priority sectors for South Australia including defence, agriculture, mining and tourism, as well as services for the community such as health and education.

-The vision and mission of this team, as well as the actions planned for the next four years, are articulated in the Space Innovation and Growth Strategy (South Australia) Action Plan 2016-2020.
+SASIC has carriage of the state’s space strategy, the Space Innovation and Growth Strategy (South Australia) Action Plan 2016-2020.
 This strategy is underpinned by three pillars: